-Please note: The information provided in this section is an overview of Applied Learning Experience I and II.
-The Applied Learning Experience I and II Guidelines provides in-depth information for students and site supervisors along with forms that will need to be completed by students and site supervisors.
-These guidelines are available in the Department of Health office or on the MPH website or D2L.
+Please note: The information provided in this section is an overview of ALE I and II.
+The ALE I and II Guidelines and Appendices provides in-depth information for students and site supervisors along with forms that will need to be completed by students and site supervisors.
+These guidelines and appendices are available on the MPH website and D2L.